jpriebe/kubectl-pod-inspect/README.md

-# kubectl-pod_inspect
+# kubectl-pod-inspect

 When you have a pod composed of multiple containers, it can be tedious to identify which container is failing.  `kubectl describe` is just too verbose.
 I got tired of searching the describe output for errors to track down the failed container.

-`kubectl-pod_inspect` gives you just enough information about the containers to figure out what is going on
+`kubectl-pod-inspect` gives you just enough information about the containers to figure out what is going on
 quickly:

 - a list of all containers and their current status and image